51 Matching Results

 Partner: National Museum of the Pacific War/Admiral Nimitz Foundation

-[Transcript of Letter from Chester W. Nimitz to William Nimitz, June 23, 1903]
+[Letter from Chester W. Nimitz to William Nimitz, June 23, 1903]

-Description: Transcription of letter from Chester Nimitz to his father in Kerrville.
+Description: Handwritten letter from Chester Nimitz to his father in Kerrville.
 Nimitz, writing from aboard the USS Chesapeake, summarizes his experiences while on the cruise.
 In his log, Nimitz describes the various drills in which he participated and the movements of the ship.
 He mentions some folks got seasick during heavy weather, but that he did not.

 Date: June 23, 1903